 Charity Services Registration Number CC54587

-We realised that public and common areas were the ideal environment to communicate our message and to share our love for reading, but quickly noticed that distributing books for free was not enough.
-We needed something else that we could easily place anywhere, that contains a story and that can be accessed by hundreds and thousands of people.
+We realised that public and common areas were the ideal environment to communicate our message and to share our love of reading, but quickly noticed that distributing books for free was not enough.
+We needed something else.
+Something that could be accessed by hundreds and thousands of people.
 Something replicable, versatile, low cost and multi functional.

 How does it work?

-We have lots of ideas for the near future.
-We want to extend the Scan & Read project to commuting trains, tourist trains, tourist buses, domestic flights, ferries, park benches, hospital beds, waiting lounges and cafes.
-We are already working on some of these ideas, but we are focusing on buses and bus stops (rest of 2018)
+In the near future we hope to extend the Scan & Read project to commuting trains, tourist trains, tourist buses, domestic flights, ferries, park benches, hospital beds, waiting lounges, and cafes.
+Buses and bus stops are our pilot project, if you will.

-Stories on the Go is our first Scan & Read action:
+Stories on the Go is our first Scan & Read project:

-Read and Share is an ongoing action initiated in November 2016 and since then +1500 books have been received and distributed at 50+ bus stops around Christchurch.
-Writers, publishers, book organisations and the public donate books, we apply a sticker on the book cover identifying the project and distribute the books at bus stops, on board buses and waiting lounges around the city.
+Read and Share is an ongoing project initiated in November 2016.
+Since then The Commuting Book has distributed more than 1500 books around Christchurch.
+Writers, publishers, organisations, and members of the public donate books.
+We apply a sticker on the book cover with information about The Commuting Book, and distribute the books at bus stops, on board buses, and in waiting lounges around the city.
 We also publish pictures on social media to raise the profile of books in circulation with The Commuting Book.
 When members of the public find the books, they take them home and, when they have finished reading, can return Commuting Books to their local bus stop for others to enjoy.